t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Since the phrase 'Internet of Things (IoT)' was coined by Kevin Ashton in 1999 working on Radio-frequency identification (RFID) technology at the Auto-ID Center of the Massachusetts Institute of Technology (MIT) {{Ashton}}, the concept of IoT has been that things connected to the Internet can send and receive information collected by sensors without human intervention, where things are various embedded systems such as home appliances, mobile equipment, wearable devices, etc. IoT has become one of the notable innovations playing an important role in our daily lives {{Lin}}.
-IoT is generally characterized by real world small things that are widely distributed but have limited storage and processing power, which involve concerns regarding reliability, performance, security, and privacy.
+IoT is generally characterized by real world small things that are widely distributed but have limited storage and processing power, which involve concerns regarding reliability, performance, energy consumption, security, and privacy.

 ## Cloud Computing